jrucho/YTbeatmakercues/README.md

-# YouTube Beatmaker Cues - Chrome Extension
+# YouTube Beatmaker Cues - Chrome & Safari Extension

 > This extension was inspired by the muscle memory workflow of the OP-Z, the versatility of Ableton Live, and the hands-on approach I developed over the years using the SP-404.